Outsiders17711/Obsidian-Custom-Syntax-Highlights/README.md

 ## Installation

+### Manual Installation
+1. Download the latest release from [GitHub Releases](https://github.com/Outsiders17711/Obsidian-Custom-Syntax-Highlights/releases)
-1. Copy the plugin files to your vault's `.obsidian/plugins/custom-file-extensions/` directory
+2. Extract `main.js`, `manifest.json`, and `styles.css` to your vault's `.obsidian/plugins/custom-syntax-highlights/` directory
-2. Enable the plugin in Obsidian's Community Plugins settings
+3. Reload Obsidian and enable the plugin in Settings → Community plugins

+### Development Installation
+1. Clone this repo to your vault's `.obsidian/plugins/custom-syntax-highlights/` directory
+2. Run `npm install` to install dependencies
+3. Run `npm run dev` to start compilation in watch mode
-3. Configure your desired extension mappings in the plugin settings
+4. Enable the plugin in Obsidian settings

 ## Usage